 Applicants complying with specific requirements of the Ministry of Education can get an appointment at the Czech Embassy through a governmental project for visa facilitation called Režim Student (Student Mode).

 Eligible applicants will be contacted by the admission officer and will be advised of the necessary steps.

 Režim Student (Student Mode) is a governmental project designed to facilitate the visa procedure for selected students.

-Universities can nominate students from specific countries.
-The nomination is submitted to the Czech Ministry of Education which decides whether the nomination will be accepted.
-If a nomination is accepted, the student is then contacted by the respective Czech embassy regarding the date of an appointment for visa/residence card application submission.
+For the Režim Student, universities can nominate only applicants complying with specific requirements given by the Ministry of Education of the Czech Republic.
+A nomination can be submitted to the Czech Ministry of Education only on specific dates.
+The Ministry of Education determines whether the nomination will be accepted.
+If a nomination is accepted, the applicant is contacted by the respective Czech embassy regarding the date of an appointment for the visa/residence card application submission.

 When nominating a student, the university must submit the following documents:

 - Certificate of Nostrification / Recognition Certificate / IAU number of the university / Confirmation of Accreditation of a Study Programme that you graduated from issued by your school

 The Ministry of Education has 3–5 working days to process the nominations and based on certain criteria choose, which nominations are accepted.

 If the nomination is accepted, then the Embassy assigns an appointment to the applicant – the appointment is usually assigned within 1–4 weeks.
 If the application for the visa/residence card is complete and right, the embassy sends all documents to the Czech Ministry of Interior, and the Ministry of Interior then has 60 days to approve the application.
 If the application is approved, the Ministry of Interior contacts the embassy, and the embassy contacts you to schedule an appointment for visa collection.

 Universities can nominate students for the project only on these dates: